navisayslisten/TransWindow/README.md

 # TransWindow

-The future is now but you can't even see it
+The future is now, but you can't even see it!

+...
+It's a transparent window demo in Electron for a friend.
+Useful for streaming purposes.
+Use as you like.

 ## SETUP
 Create a .env file with the following variables:
 ```
-CHANNEL=diggitysc
+CHANNEL=
 CLIENTID=
 CLIENTSECRET=
 ACCESS_TOKEN=